Dayana-N/portfolio-project-2-word-type/README.md

 - As a first time user, I want to be able to see my current score.
 - As a first time user, I want to be able to see the remaining time left.
 - As a first time user, I want to be able to easily navigate through the website.
-- As a first time user, I want to get a feedback during my interaction with the application.
+- As a first time user, I want to get feedback during my interaction with the application.
 #### Returning Visitor Goals
-- As a returning user, I want to be able to get a feedback when the game is over with my score.
+- As a returning user, I want to be able to get feedback when the game is over with my score.
 - As a returning user, I want to be able to save my current highscore.
 - As a returning user, I want to be able to see the top highscores.